deseram07/AI-/assignment2/tools/README.txt

 2) Extract a2-tools.zip to the desired folder.
 3) From within that folder, run the command ant

-The following commands should now work for running the game from command line and using the visualiser:
-	java -cp bin game.GameRunner [setup-file] [output-file]
-    java -cp bin visualiser.Visualiser [setup-file]

-The commands above may require full paths to Java; see section (4).

 (4) The command line and the system path